node-projects/web-component-designer/README.md

 # web-component-designer

-## Caution - this is a preview Version, we hope to release a RC in December 2019
+## Caution - this is a preview Version, we hope to release a RC in April 2020

 A HTML WebComponent for Designing Webcomponents and HTML Pages.